Docs

 In production mode

 For production, ensure to precompile assets and run migrations if necessary.
 Start the server with RAILS_ENV=production bin/rails server.
-This setup ensures your Ruby application is instrumented to send traces to Axiom, using OpenTelemetry for observability.
+This setup ensures your Ruby app is instrumented to send traces to Axiom, using OpenTelemetry for observability.

 Observe the telemetry data in Axiom